pjmlp/TownGL/Readme.md

 1. Download SDL from http://www.libsdl.org/
 2. Expand the package contents
-3. Copy SDL source code into _src/jni_ location
+3. Copy the full SDL source code into _src/jni_ location
-4. Copy the Java code .... into _src_
+4. Copy the Java code from _android-project/src_ into _src_
 5. Download GLM from http://glm.g-truc.net
 6. Copy GLM source code into _src/jni_ location

 ### Building on the command line

-1. ndk-build
+1. Make sure ndk-build is on the PATH
 2. ant compile

 ### Building with Eclipse/ADT/CDT